 In Nevada, Deferred Action for Childhood Arrivals (DACA) allows certain aliens to avoid removal and achieve a temporary immigration status.
 However, deferred action is not a permanent fix: (1) it does not guarantee a green card or citizenship, and (2) it may be revoked at any time.

-New White House Policy re: DACA
+New White House Policy and Court Rulings

 What Can I Do if I Am a DACA Recipient?